Ukraine Azovstal: Released man says Azov fighters kept in inhumane conditions by Russia

 Days before the Azovstal surrender in May, Lt Samoilenko led a news conference that was broadcast live from a bunker beneath the steel works.
 For almost two hours, he described the desperate conditions for wounded fighters, and said he and all the others saw themselves as "dead men".

-In Russia, the Azov Battalion to which he belongs is vilified by many because of its initial roots as a militia with links to the far-right, and it is used in Russia propaganda to justify President Vladimir Putin's baseless claim that he is "de-Nazifying" Ukraine.
+In Russia, the Azov Regiment to which he belongs is vilified by many because of its initial roots as a militia with links to the far-right, and it is used in Russia propaganda to justify President Vladimir Putin's baseless claim that he is "de-Nazifying" Ukraine.
 After their capture, some Russians defended harsh prison sentences for the Azov fighters; others called for their execution.

 But in Ukraine, the fighters are symbols of the resistance against the Russian invasion, and celebrated on billboards.
 "I don't think personally that I am a hero," Lt Samoilenko told me.